awsdocs/amazon-s3-developer-guide/doc_source/example-walkthroughs-managing-access-example4.md

    region = us-west-2
    ```

-1. At the command prompt, execute the following AWS CLI command to access objects using the temporary credentials\.
+1. At the command prompt, run the following AWS CLI command to access objects using the temporary credentials\.
 For example, the command specifies the head\-object API to retrieve object metadata for the `HappyFace.jpg` object\.

    ```
    aws s3api get-object --bucket examplebucket --key HappyFace.jpg SaveFileAs.jpg --profile TempCred